 Making Tax Digital

-Making Tax Digital (MTD) is the HMRC initiative to get everyone reporting and submitting information to them digitally.
+Making Tax Digital (MTD) is the HMRC initiative to get everyone reporting digitally.
 The four foundations are:

 HMRC will use information from third parties, such as employers, banks and other government departments so that individuals will not have to supply information themselves.